MFlisar/BundleArgs/README.md

                 .build();
 ```

-3) You can always just create an `Intent` with the builder like following:
+3) You can always just create an `Intent` with the builder like following (if the annotated class is an `Activity` or if the boolean flag `alwaysAddIntentBuilder` of the `BundleBuilder` is set to true:

 ```groovy
 Intent intent = new TestBundleBuilder()